Eden Matriarch Jean Harrington sees park dedicated in her honor

 Saturday’s event saw some city officials attend, but most of Eden’s City Council members were not able to attend because they were in quarantine after being exposed to the COVID-19 virus, officials said.
 No information was available about whether any council members had contracted the novel coronavirus.

-Mayor Neville Hall, Economic Development Director Mike Dougherty and Community and Economic Development Manager Randy Hunt joined Mike Quickel, president of the Eden Downtown Development and owner of Creative Expressions, in honoring Harrington.
+Mayor Neville Hall, Economic Development Director Mike Dougherty and Community and Economic Development Manager Randy Hunt joined Mike Quickel, president of the Eden Downtown Development and co-owner of Johnson’s Florist, in honoring Harrington.

 Hunt unveiled the park’s dedication sign which read: “This park is dedicated to Jean Dunn Harrington in recognition for her service and dedication to historic preservation and downtown development in the City of Eden.”